sammyhaq/gaitmate/README.md

 the project folder, edit files, and run scripts.

 ### SSHing into the Raspberry Pi
-ABBA (the Raspberry Pi) is reachable through many different avenues -- however, the most efficient way on her is to SSH into her.
+Our Raspberry Pi, 'abba', is reachable through many different avenues -- however, the most efficient way on her is to SSH into her.
 This can be easily done assuming you are on the same wifi network.
 To begin, type the following into your Terminal: